technexion-android/cookers/README.md

 There are two different methods you can use to set up the build environment.
 One is to install the required packages onto your host filesystem.
 Another is to use a docker container, where the installation of the required packages is automated for you.

-General Packages Installation ( Ubuntu 16.04 or above)
+General Packages Installation ( Ubuntu 16.04 or Ubuntu 18.04)

     $ sudo apt-get install uuid uuid-dev zlib1g-dev liblz-dev liblzo2-2 liblzo2-dev lzop \
     git-core curl u-boot-tools mtd-utils android-tools-fsutils device-tree-compiler gdisk \